textdb/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

     ![Output from the df.dtypes property is displayed.](media/azure-databricks-df-dtypes-output.png 'Output from Dataframe dtypes')

-13. Insert another cell, and run the following code to view the first 10 records contained in the Dataframe.
+13. Insert another cell and run the following code to view the first 10 records contained in the Dataframe.

     ```python
     df.show(10)